-The adjustment of the fluoride level in community water supplies to optimal concentration is the most beneficial and inexpensive method of reducing the occurrence of caries.1 Epidemiologic data within the last half-century indicate reductions in caries of 55% to 60% and recent data still shows caries reduction of approximately 25%, without significant enamel fluorosis, when domestic water supplies are fluoridated at an optimal level.2 Evidence accumulated from long-term use of fluorides has demonstrated that the cost of oral health care for children can be reduced by as much as 50%.3 These savings in health dollars accrue to private individuals, group purchasers, and government care programs.
-An even higher caries reduction can be obtained if the proper use of fluorides is combined with other dietary, oral hygiene, and preventive measures,4.5 as prescribed by a dentist familiar with the child's oral health and family history.
+The adjustment of the fluoride level in community water supplies to optimal concentration is the most beneficial and inexpensive method of reducing the occurrence of caries.1 Epidemiologic data within the last half-century indicate reductions in caries of 55 to 60% and recent data still show caries reduction of approximately 25%, without significant enamel fluorosis, when domestic water supplies are fluoridated at an optimal level.2 Evidence accumulated from long-term use of fluorides has demonstrated that the cost of oral health care for children can be reduced by as much as 50%.3 These savings in health dollars accrue to private individuals, group purchasers, and government care programs.
+An even higher caries reduction can be obtained if the proper use of fluorides is combined with other dietary, oral hygiene, and preventive measures^{4,5} as prescribed by a dentist familiar with the child's oral health and family history.

 A large body of literature supports the incorporation of optimal fluoride levels in drinking water supplies.
 When fluoridation of drinking water is impossible, effective systemic fluoridation can be achieved through the intake of daily fluoride supplements.
+Before supplements are prescribed, it is essential to review dietary sources of fluoride (eg, all drinking water sources, consumed beverages, prepared food, toothpaste) to determine the patient's true exposure to fluoride.
+1,6-9 Fluoride content of ready to use infant formulas in the US and Canada ranges from 0.1 to 0.3 mg/L10, which provides only a modest source of fluoride.
+Non-milk based formulas have higher fluoride content because the calcium that is added to formula contains fluoride.
+The more important issue, however, is the fluoride content of concentrated or powdered formula when reconstituted with fluoridated water.
+Considering the potential for mild fluorosis, caution is advised for infants consuming formula that is reconstituted with optimally-fluoridated water.

-Before supplements are prescribed, it is essential to review dietary sources of fluoride (eg, all drinking water sources, consumed beverages, prepared food, tooth-paste) to determine the patient's true exposure to fluoride.
-1.6-9 Significant cariostatic benefits also can be achieved by the use of fluoride-containing preparations such as toothpastes, gels, and rinses, especially in areas without water fluoridation.
-10 Monitoring children's use of topical fluoride-containing products, including toothpaste, may prevent ingestion of excessive amounts of fluoride.
-11
+Significant cariostatic benefits can be achieved by the use of fluoride-containing preparations such as toothpastes, gels, and rinses, especially in areas without water fluoridation.11 Monitoring children's use of topical fluoride-containing products, including toothpaste, may prevent ingestion of excessive amounts of fluoride.
+12

-A number of clinical trials have confirmed the anticaries effect of professional topical fluoride treatments, including 5% neutral sodium fluoride varnish. ^{12,13} Fluoride varnishes can prevent or reverse enamel demineralization.
-In children with moderate to high caries risk, fluoride varnishes ^{13,14} and fluoride releasing restorative and bonding materials have been shown to be beneficial and are best utilized as part of a comprehensive preventive program in the dental home.
-15-17
+A number of clinical trials have confirmed the anticaries effect of professional topical fluoride treatments, including 5% neutral sodium fluoride varnish.
+13,14 Fluoride varnishes can prevent or reverse enamel demineralization.15 In children with moderate to high caries risk, fluoride varnishes^{14,16} and fluoridereleasing restorative and bonding materials have been shown to be beneficial and are best utilized as part of a comprehensive preventive program in the dental home.
+17-19